Originate/OriginateAsyncCollection/README.md

 For a detailed example please consult the example project.
 The files you want to pay attention to are:
 * `MyViewController` - Wires everything up.
-* `MyDataSource` - Inherits from `OriginateRemoteCollection` and implements `UITableViewDataSource` and `UITableViewDelegate`.
+* `MyDataSource` - Inherits from `OriginateRemoteArray` and implements `UITableViewDataSource` and `UITableViewDelegate`.
 Reacts to data changes and dispatches reload requests to the associated table view.
-* `MyEmptyController` - Provides the content for DZNEmptyDataSet.
+* `MyEmptyController` - Provides the content for `DZNEmptyDataSet`.

 ## Import the Framework